Piana, Arcadia: The Elissonas River

 The plain of Piana is crossed by the Elissonas River.
 The waters of Elissonas river gush from the sources of the foot of Pianovouni and it gives life to the very few residents of region that cultivate the ground or raise their animals.
 Important part of these sources' water of Elisson River is collected for the water supply of the residents of Tripolis, the Capital of the Arkadian prefecture.

-In the middle of the plain of Piana, the waters of the Elisson river are lost deep in the ground and it is believed that they do appear again in the region of Megalopolis.
+In the middle of the plain of Piana, the waters of the Elisson river are lost deep in the ground and it is believed that they appear again in the region of Megalopolis.
 At length dormitory of river Elisson used to function 12 stone watermills for the grinding of cereals of the region and 6 traditional stone washing factories (Νεροτριβή) for the washing of the heavy clothing.
 Some of these buildings are saved until our days in very good situation.